jclarktennis/jclarktennis.github.io/_posts/2019-08-23-Computer-Build.markdown

 that it would be easier and go more smoothly than it did, but more on that later.

 I needed to decide on what parts to buy for my computer.
-Here were the three goals I had in mind:
+Here are the three goals I had in mind:
 - Buy parts that are all compatible with each other
 - Be able to play games in >100 FPS and 1440p
 - Be able to see the inside of the computer, and (if possible) have it look good.

 ## Final parts list
-Here is the list of parts that I settled on: CPU: AMD Ryzen 7 2700x
+Here is the list of parts that I settled on: **CPU: AMD Ryzen** 7 2700x
 - Why I settled on AMD instead of Intel, I don't really know.
 I read a lot of articles about Intel vs. AMD, and it seemed like the main difference was that